-EPA considers most residential renovation, repair and painting activities "routine residential maintenance."
-The waste generated by these activities is classified as solid, non-hazardous waste and can be disposed of in an ordinary waste landfill.
+EPA considers most renovation, repair and painting activities in residential housing to be "routine residential maintenance."
+The waste generated by these activities is classified as solid, non-hazardous waste and can be disposed of in an ordinary waste landfill (see Appendix 8 and www.epa.gov/lead/pubs/fslbp.htm).
 Some states and localities have more stringent waste disposal requirements that must be followed.